A Game Theoretic Framework for Model Based Reinforcement Learning: Algorithms

 \subsection{Independent simultaneous learners}

-We first consider a class of algorithms where each player individually optimize their own objectives using gradient based methods.
-Thus, each player treats the setting as a (stochastic) optimization problem unaware of potential drifts in their objectives due to the two-player nature.
+We first consider a class of algorithms where each player individually optimize their own objectives using gradient descent.
+Thus, each player treats the setting as stochastic optimization unaware of potential drifts in their objectives due to the two-player nature.
 These algorithms are sometimes called independent learners, simultaneous learners, or naive learners~\cite{Wang2019FollowRidge, LOLA}.

 \textbf{Gradient Descent Ascent (GDA)} In GDA, each player performs an improvement step holding the parameters of the other player fixed.
 The resulting updates are given below.